-The HACB will investigate and attempt to remedy discrimination complaints made against the HACB-PHA and will conduct an investigation into all allegations of discrimination.
+Within 10 business days of receiving the complaint, the HACB will investigate and attempt to remedy discrimination complaints made against the PHA.
 The PHA will also advise the family of the right to file a fair housing complaint with HUD's Office of Farir Housing and Equal Opportunity (FHEO).
-The fair housing poster, posted in conspicuous and accessible locations in PHA lobbies, will reference how to fila a complaint with FHEO.
+The fair housing poster, posted in conspicuous and accessible locations in PHA lobbies, will reference how to file a complaint with FHEO.